 Medical offices can use training created by the National Institute of Occupational Safety and Health to help manage long hours and shift work.
 Health care workers can take the course on their own, or you might suggest this course to your supervisor.
 Reporting for all injuries and mental issues should be as transparent as possible.
 You may also be eligible for workers’ compensation benefits if you suffer from post-traumatic stress disorder or any other adverse mental effects caused by your work.

-Downingtown Workers’ Compensation Lawyers at Wusinich & Sweeney, LLC Help Injured Health Care Workers in Their Time of Need
+Downingtown Workers’ Compensation Lawyers at Wusinich, Sweeney & Ryan, LLC Help Injured Health Care Workers in Their Time of Need

-Our professional Downingtown workers’ compensation lawyers at Wusinich & Sweeney, LLC serve health care workers who have been injured or suffered from trauma at work.
+Our professional Downingtown workers’ compensation lawyers at Wusinich, Sweeney & Ryan, LLC serve health care workers who have been injured or suffered from trauma at work.
 If you are an injured worker, call us at 610-594-1600 or contact us online to schedule a free case consultation.
 Located in Exton, Pennsylvania, we proudly service injured health care workers in Downingtown, West Chester, Exton, Coatesville, Phoenixville, Malvern, Lyndell, Wagontown, Uwchlan Township, Parkesburg, Chester Springs, Lancaster County, Reading, and Morgantown.